Rduous/Colmar/README.md

 I intended the colors to be impactful (but not distracting) and just the slightest bit informal.

 ### Fonts
-Given the technical, urban brand of Colmar Academy, I chose to use a sans seriff font.
-I wanted to use "Web safe" fonts to maximize the chances viewers will see the correct font.
+Given the technical, urban brand of Colmar Academy, I chose to use a sans serif font.
+I chose "Web safe" fonts to maximize the chances viewers will see the correct font in the correct layout.
 Arial was my ultimate choice for non-header text; it's clean and readable.
 I used Arial Black for the headers to increase their impact.

 I considered using Courier for the headers -- it added visual interest to the page and would have been a cheeky nod to the tech content of most of the courses -- but ultimately found it decreased the readability of headers with lighter colors.

 ### Changes
 - **Omitted 185px space at top of mobile layout.** I made a deliberate choice to exclude this page element because I felt it detracted from the flow of the site.
-- **Used ratios instead of pixels in some cases.** CSS seems to behave better with the `flex` property than with widths.
+- **Used ratios instead of widths in most cases.** CSS seems to behave better with the `flex` property than with widths.
+In some instances this required ignoring what the specs said - for instance, the "information" links were supposed to be 423px wide.
+I made them resize responsively instead, so that the large image to their left would maintain its size in relation to the image above it.